UniversityOfNottingham/universityofnottingham.github.io/README.md

 ### PyMdown Extensions

-We have a bunch of `PyMdown` Exetnsions enabled.
+We have a bunch of `PyMdown` Extensions enabled.
 More can be enabled if required.

 Refer to `mkdocs.yml` and the [MkDocs] and [PyMdown Extensions] documentation.